 Chapin is the brand I like most and recommend.
 This name-brand sprayer is high-quality and affordable (under $20).
 Better yet, if you look closely Chapin is the brand that is used by most professional exterminators and lawn care professionals.

 You will need a professional chemical product to spray that will eliminate and exterminate pests.
-My old service technician suggested two products that are highly effective at control pests.
-The products are Talstar P and Demon WP.
+My old technician suggested two products that are highly effective at control pests.
+The products are Talstar P (insect killer) and Demon WP (bug killer).

 Talstar P is an inexpensive professional-grade chemical that you can buy online.
 Talstar P is odorless, does not leave behind unsightly stains, is rated for indoor and outdoor use.
 I bought a bottle of this insecticide three years ago and it’s still over half full.
 I spray my house twice per year and at this rate, my supply of Talstar P will last for at least a few more years.
 With this particular insecticide, you can target a range of household bugs and insects including ants, bees, earwigs, flies, fleas, mosquitoes, roaches, spiders, tick, and wasps.